henrik/sipper/README.md

     ./sipper --user me@example.com --pw mypassword --max 3

+You may also want start downloading from very beginning.
+To do so:

+     ./sipper --user me@example.com --pw mypassword --oldest-first

 By default, files end up in `./downloads`.
 You can specify another destination (automatically created if it doesn't exist):

     ./sipper --user me@example.com --pw mypassword --dir ~/Downloads/Elixir\ Sips